inscist/api-guidelines/Guidelines.md

 HTTP methods are frequently referred to as the HTTP verbs.
 The terms are synonymous in this context, however the HTTP specification uses the term method.

-Below is a list of methods that Microsoft REST services SHOULD support.
+Below is a list of methods that Inscist REST services SHOULD support.
 Not all resources will support all methods, but all resources using the methods below MUST conform to their usage.

 Method  | Description                                                                                                                | Is Idempotent